top of page

 Macy's → Low purchase rate and customer's willingness to try new categories or higher-price items

-Rather than replicating Macy’s existing retail model in the United States, we explored how the brand could be reinterpreted for the Chinese market.
-The focus was on:
+Based on our insights, rather than replicating Macy’s existing retail model in the United States, we explored how the brand could be reinterpreted for the Chinese market.

 Solutions_Macys.png